kaminuma/RandomWalk-Auth/README.md

 This project is an experimental proof of concept.
 Please note that it is not yet production-ready.
 We welcome suggestions, feedback, and contributions to explore the potential of this authentication approach.

 ## Conclusion
 RandomWalk-Auth represents an innovative approach to authentication, exploring the use of random walks for secure user verification.
 While still in its early stages, the project offers a unique perspective on non-traditional authentication methods.
-We invite developers and researchers to contribute to its further development.

 # RandomWalk-Auth